Chaitanya31612/Chaitanya31612/README.md

-### Hi there 👋
+# Hello 👋

 Hello, I am [Chaitanya Gupta](https://www.linkedin.com/in/guptachaitanya/) and love working on new and exciting technologies emerging nowadays.

-- 🌱 I’m currently learning Web designs and technologies, Machine learning.
+- 🌱 I’m currently learning Web designs,Typescript, GraphQL, Django.
 - 👯 I’m looking to collaborate on MERN Stack projects.
 - 💬 Ask me about Web Technologies
 - 📫 How to reach me: [Chaitanya Gupta](https://www.linkedin.com/in/guptachaitanya/)